Chocolate peanut butter cups recalled nationwide

 (WKBN)- Some peanut butter cups are being recalled nationwide.

-Russell Stover Chocolates is voluntarily recalling two of its Best Before Dates of its Sugar-Free Peanut Butter Cups due to them potentially having undeclared pecans.
-The products are in 2.4 oz packaging, according to the U.S. Food and Drug Administration.
+Russell Stover Chocolates is voluntarily recalling some of its Sugar-Free Peanut Butter Cups due to them potentially having undeclared pecans.
+The products are in 2.4-ounce packaging, according to the U.S. Food and Drug Administration.

 The recalled Sugar-Free Peanut Butter Cups may contain Sugar-Free Pecan Delights.
 Pecans are not listed on the label, and people with allergies to pecans run the risk of a serious or life-threatening allergic reaction if they consume these products, according to the recall notice.